SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Click to see full Audit.

-For this example, I created a query for “the best mattresses for back pain” keyword.
-Then, I excluded pages that are not my competitors, and created the Audit report.
+For this example, I created a query for “the best mattresses for back pain” keyword for the USA, with NLP.

-The easiest thing I can do to improve the current position is to remove as many errors as possible and then look into warnings.
-After that, optimize my page with the True Density metric by adding or removing phrases or words.
+The easiest thing I can do to improve the current position is to remove as many errors (marked with red exclamation points) as possible and then look into warnings (marked with yellow exclamation points).
+If pressed for time, it's best to start with the Terms to Use category (and fix errors first, then warnings).

 It’s good to see details to make sure that warning is not caused by an outlier—someone with content much shorter or much longer than the others, for example.